 Our primary financial resource is our proven crude oil reserve base.
 Our ability to fund any future capital expenditure programs is dependent upon the prices we receive from crude oil sales, the success of our drilling programs in California and Michigan and the availability of capital resource financing.
-There has been a significant amount of volatility in crude oil prices and dramatic decline in our realized sale price of crude oil since June of 2014, when the monthly average price of WTI crude oil was \$105.79 per barrel.
+There has been a significant amount of volatility in crude oil prices and a dramatic decline in our realized sale price of crude oil since June of 2014, when the monthly average price of WTI crude oil was \$105.79 per barrel.
 This decline in the price of crude oil has had a substantial negative impact on our cash flow from our producing California properties.
-While there has been an improvement in crude oil prices for the three months ended May 31, 2018 in comparison to the three months ended May 31, 2017 there is no guarantee that this trend will continue.
-It is beyond our ability to accurately predict how long crude oil prices will continue to remain at these lower price levels; when or at what level they may begin to stabilize; or when they may start to rebound as there are many factors beyond our control that dictate the price we receive on our crude oil sales.
+While there has been an improvement in crude oil prices for the six months ended August 31, 2018 in comparison to the six months ended August 31, 2017, there is no guarantee that this trend will continue.
+It is beyond our ability to accurately predict how long crude oil prices will continue to remain at these lower price levels; when or at what level they may begin to stabilize; or when they may continue to rebound as there are many factors beyond our control that dictate the price we receive for our crude oil sales.

-In the current fiscal year we plan to spend approximately \$525,000 in capital investments in California and \$300,000 in Michigan if new financing is secured; however our actual expenditures may vary significantly from this estimate if our plans for exploration and development activities change during the year or if we are not able to obtain financing to fund these capital investments.
+In the current fiscal year we plan to spend approximately \$300,000 in capital investments in California if new financing is secured.
+However, our actual expenditures may vary significantly from this estimate if our plans for exploration and development activities change during the year or if we are unable to obtain financing to fund these capital investments.
 Factors such as changes in operating margins and the availability of capital resources could increase or decrease our ultimate level of expenditures during the current fiscal year.

-Changes in our capital resources at May 31, 2018 in comparison with February 28, 2018 are set forth in the table below:
+Changes in our capital resources at August 31, 2018 in comparison to February 28, 2018 are set forth in the table below: